p1k0chu/kernel/README.md

 this is my kernel written from nothing for learning purposes.
 its x86 assembly.

-it contains first and second stage bootloader,
+it contains first and second stage bootloader and a kernel,
-second entering protected mode and linking together with 32 bit C code
+second entering protected mode and loading the kernel at 1 MB in ram ("high memory")
+the kernel is a combination of NASM and C (both 32 bit)

 # Build